 The program consists of three semesters.
 Program cost for each semester is $1,750.
-Additionally, in any given semester a student may pay tuition using a two payment plan; however the payment plan incurs an additional nonrefundable $200 payment plan fee.
+Additionally, in any given semester a student may pay tuition using a payment plan..

 UTSA has declined to pursue approval by the American Bar Association (ABA) because such an approval is not required for students to take the national Certified Legal Assistant (CLA)/Certified Paralegal (CP) exam if they meet certain NALA requirements.
 The program, along with some college credit or experience as a legal assistant, qualifies students to sit for the NALA national Certified Legal Assistant Exam.
 Visit NALA's website for more information.